The Department of Biomolecular Engineering offers M.S. and Ph.D. degrees in Biomolecular Engineering & Bioinformatics.

 You can apply October 1st through December 1st at the UCSC Graduate Application Web Site for a fall quarter start in the following academic year.

 You can see who has finished a graduate bioinformatics degree and where they went in our list of alumni.

 I am whole-heartedly enjoying myself.
 And to a large degree I think that is because I was very well trained and prepared in grad school.
 I have a view and skill set that may have seemed the norm back in Santa Cruz, but out here I'm currently occupying a fairly unique position.
 Not only can I see (many of) the problems and unrealized potentials, but I know how to go all the way from biological theorizing to software development to experimental validation (or invalidation!).
 I realize now that this is not at all a common background.

 Ph.D Program in Biomedical Sciences & Engineering

 Students interested in closer ties with colleagues in wet labs should consider the graduate Program in Biomedical Sciences and Engineering (PBSE).
 This is an interdisciplinary and collaborative effort bringing together the departments of Chemistry & Biochemistry; Molecular, Cell & Developmental Biology; Biomolecular Engineering ; and Microbiology & Environmental Toxicology.
-Most participants from BME will follow the Bioinformatics and Computational Biology track of PBSE.
+Most participants from BME will follow the Biomolecular Engineering & Bioinformatics track of PBSE.
 Highlights of PBSE include research laboratory rotations, journal clubs, targeted seminar series—all in a collaborative environment.